 - What steps do my users need to take

-For employee-facing apps, employees who have to work on the floor or gather user insights for useful reports can be essential tasks.
-Employees have products to access better data on their corporations’ targeted demographic can help them make better decisions for the customer.
-For example, employees working in retail knowing their target audience is children, using an app for understanding their demographic like a cheat sheet can help make better decisions by knowing trends in children’s attire and media for making suggestions.
+Employees who have to work on the floor or gather user insights for useful reports can be essential tasks for employee-facing apps.
+Employees have products to access better data on their corporations' targeted demographic can help them make better decisions for the customer.
+For example, employees working in retail know their target audience is children, and using an app for understanding their demographic, like a cheat sheet, can help make better decisions by knowing trends in children's attire and media for making suggestions.
 Employees using UX apps that give better user insights can craft better strategies for higher returns in positive customer experience and profit.

 Depending on the target demographic, choosing to expand on certain advanced graphic features, such as gamification, could cost.
 At the same time, gamification can still be implemented using free resources for apps without even having to spend money.
-For example, businesses can promote using point systems without having to spend any funds for gamification.
-Companies can set limits to the number of features to be used for this strategy.
-This will stretch budgeting to use for other focus areas, helping new products avoid financial debt.
+For example, businesses can promote using point systems without spending funds on gamification.
+Companies can set limits on the number of features used for this strategy.
+This will stretch budgeting for other focus areas, helping new products avoid financial debt.
 For new products looking to use specialized tools for UX research that could cost monthly fees or app purchases, finding tools with flat fees can help.
-If your business has a tighter budget with no room for extra tools with monthly payments, free alternative tools for researching demographics such as Consumer Barometer can help with user insights and gathering data for targeted demographics.
+If your business has a tighter budget with no room for extra monthly payments, free alternative tools for researching demographics, such as Consumer Barometer, can help with user insights and gathering data for targeted demographics.

 UX Strategy Three: Personalization

 To better understand what users want and get them to convert to your business instead of others is personalization.
 For mature products, product managers may already have the proper methods for their products using minimal design targeting the right concentrated audience but need an extra push for higher engagement and app downloads.
-Personalization is similar to emotional design for compelling storytelling and making users feel more a part of a product, but there’s more to it.
+Personalization is similar to emotional design for compelling storytelling and making users feel like a part of a product, but there's more to it.
 For the same reasons as accessibility, product managers at the mature stage should know that universal UI generalized enough for anyone to use is still essential.
-Adding personalized components for users to make adjustments puts them ahead of other competitors, such as font size, coloring, light, and dark mode.
-Similar to emotional design, stagnant products are more than likely to be stuck until the right strategy for personalization is found.
+Adding personalized components for users to adjust puts them ahead of competitors, such as font size, coloring, and light and dark modes.
+Like the emotional design, stagnant products are likely to be stuck until the right strategy for personalization is found.

 Adding options for personal profiling is a second strategy for personalization.
-With many social media accounts, you see personalization with profile pictures, biographies, or even sharing content with others.
-That can use these elements of personalization for products.
+Many social media accounts show personalization with profile pictures, biographies, or even sharing content with others.
+They can use these elements of personalization for products.
 Products at this stage, although having the right resources and support, still want to look at how users see the app in terms of whether or not:

 - Are users feeling they have more leeway for personalization

-- Can the components be adjustable for reducing negative feedback
+- Can the components be adjustable to reduce negative feedback

-Applying personalization to have components adjustable will continue to improve, driving more downloads, brand communication, and a better user experience.
-Even though the product is at the mature stage, this can help product managers maintain traffic flow and gain better insight into how this can improve existing areas that lack lower engagement in their UI and product.
+Applying personalization to adjust components will continue to improve, driving more downloads, brand communication, and a better user experience.
+Even though the product is mature, this can help product managers maintain traffic flow and gain better insight into how this can improve existing areas that lack lower engagement in their UI and product.
 For products that might be in the stagnant stage, this can move app development in the right direction.

 Facing issues on apps that lack personalization can be frustrating for employees who work for the customer service department.
-Workers who have impairments need personalization, where features can be adjustable for all impairments.
-Personalization for customer support can be used by offering features like live chat for the UI instead of using email.
-Another method used is using a feature that color codes folders that order customer questions in different categories.
+Workers with impairments need personalization, where features can be adjustable for all impairments.
+Personalization for customer support can be used by offering features like live chat for the UI instead of email.
+Another method used is a feature that color codes folders that order customer questions in different categories.
 This can reduce excessive support calls and better organize customer questions, reducing employee confusion and faster completion rates.
-Creating adjustable features for all impairments can create more accessible work environments and avoid negative customer feedback, leading to future lay-offs.
+Adjustable features for all impairments can create more accessible work environments and avoid negative customer feedback, leading to future lay-offs.

 Budgeting for personalization should not be a stressful factor.
 A mature product at this stage should already have a set budget for UX Design set up by the corporation.
-What should be looked at is the existing UX resources being used for the app.
-For this strategy, product managers should know that they can use free features without spending funds.
+The existing UX resources used for the app should be looked at.
+For this strategy, product managers should know they can use free features without spending funds.
 An example is having product designers use free plugins or templates from UX Tools like Figma.
-Personalization should play a small part in the company’s budget.
+Personalization should play a small part in the company's budget.
 For instance, if managers were to use their budget to purchase premium tools for promoting personalized components to implement into the UI.
-Mature products can stretch their budget by monitoring existing tools’ pricing and even looking into free existing plugins to use for their product.
+Mature products can stretch their budget by monitoring existing tools' pricing and even looking into free plugins for their product.